-Erectile Dysfunction, colloquially known as impotence, is common as men progress with age.
-It affects over 30 million men in the United States.
+Erectile Dysfunction (ED), colloquially known as impotence, is common as men progress with age.
+Men with ED number over 30 million men in the United States.

 Erectile Dysfunction is a form of sexual dysfunction when men are unable to get or sustain an erection sufficient for satisfactory sexual intercourse and other sexual functions.

 - Able to achieve an erection at times, but not every time when you want to have sex